Key concepts

 A simplified view of the journey taken by a quote/referral for an Introducer and an instruction for Supplier is described below.

-At most points through the process it is possible for an Instruction to be Cancelled, Put on Hold (and subsequently Taken off Hold).
+At most points through the process it is possible for other actions to take place, e.g. an instruction can be

 These are not shown in these simplified descriptions and diagrams.